gomlx/go-xla/README.md

 ...
 ```

 ## Installation of PJRT plugin

 Most programs may simply add a call `installer.AutoInstall()` and it will automatically download the PJRT plugin
-to the user's local home (`${HOME}/.local/lib/go-xla/` in Linux), if not installed already.
+to the user's local home (`${HOME}/.local/lib/go-xla/` in Linux, `${HOME}/Library/Application Support/go-xla` in MacOS),
-So there is nothing to do.
+if not installed already.
+It also auto-installs Nvidia PJRT plugin and required libraries if it's present.

-To manually install it, consider using the command line installer with
+To manually install it, or if you want a specific version, consider using the command line installer with
 `go run github.com/gomlx/go-xla/cmd/pjrt_installer@latest` and follow the
 self-explanatory menu (or provide the flags for a quiet installation)